tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 </button>

 > aside positive
-> This whole course and the game we are making is a part of my diploma thesis.
+> This whole course and the game we are making are a part of my diploma thesis.

 ### Recap
 Let's look at what we did in this lab.
 - We looked at the **changes I made** between the last codelab
 - In these changes, we learned about **Singletons** and **Autoloads**
-- Then, we looked at what is a `NavMesh` and a `NavMeshAgent`
+- Then, we looked at what a `NavMesh` and a `NavMeshAgent` are
-- In order to make the enemy walk on the `NavMesh`, we needed to correctly reimport the enemy **mesh and texture**
+- To make the enemy walk on the `NavMesh`, we needed to correctly reimport the enemy **mesh and texture**
 - Next, we correctly **set the parameters** of the `NavMesh` based on our enemy/agent and **baked it**.
 - Then, we looked at extra navigation nodes `NavigationObstacle3D` and `NavigationLink3D`.
 - After that we looked at **Finite-State Machines (FSM)** and implemented it in our **Ground Enemy**.